Misconceptions about Vaccines

 Some people argue that the immunity gained from surviving a natural infection provides better protection than that provided by vaccines.
 While it’s true that natural immunity lasts longer in some cases than vaccine-induced immunity can, the risks of natural infection outweigh the risks of immunization for every recommended vaccine.

 For example, wild measles infection causes encephalitis (inflammation of the brain) for one in 1,000 infected individuals, and, for every 1,000 reported measles cases, two individuals die.
 The combination MMR (measles, mumps, and rubella) vaccine, however, results in encephalitis or a severe allergic reaction only once in every million vaccinated individuals, while preventing measles infection.
 The benefits of vaccine-acquired immunity extraordinarily outweigh the serious risks of natural infection, even in cases where boosters are required to maintain immunity.

 Additionally, the Hib (Haemophilus Influenzae type b) and tetanus vaccines actually provide more effective immunity than natural infection.

 Timeline Entry: 12/31/2008 American Measles Outbreaks Increase

-From January through July 2008, the Centers for Disease Control and Prevention received reports of more than 130 cases of measles in the United States, the most cases in a year since 1996.
+For 2008, the Centers for Disease Control and Prevention received reports of 134 cases of measles in the United States, the most cases in a year since 1996.
 Of these cases, more than 90% had not been vaccinated or had an unknown vaccination status.

 Measles remains a threat throughout the world.
 The World Health Organization credits immunization efforts for a nearly 75% reduction in global measles deaths from 2000 to 2007, but it’s estimated that the disease still causes nearly 200,000 deaths each year.See This Item In The Timeline